NicolasWinsten/beginner-scala/README.md

 ```

 # History and Current Status
 Scala (_scalable language_) was first released publicly in 2004 with Martin Odersky behind its design.
-It is currently gaining popularity, however its steep learning curve is the biggest hurdle for programmers to adopt it.
+It is currently gaining popularity, however its steep learning curve is the biggest hurdle for programmers looking to adopt it.

 # Paradigm
 Scala is both object oriented and functional.